JmAhmed/udacity-FroggerGame/README.md

 Learn more about frogger <https://en.wikipedia.org/wiki/Frogger>.

 ## Installation
-Unzip the file then open the Index.html and start playing.
+Clone or Download the Repository then open the Index.html and start playing.

 ## How to play